grbot/cram-qc/README.md

-Run samtools flagstat and stats and a set of CRAM files.
+Run samtools flagstat on a set of CRAM files.
 Generate a MultiQC report from the output.

 To run:
 ```